 Examinations Registration Form & Fee Payment - As part of registering for the Ontario Clinical Sciences and Ontario Biomedical Examination, candidates are required to declare any exam accommodation needs and previous exam attempts.
 Exam registration and fee payment must be made by the Exam Registration Deadline noted for that session.
+Exam registration will open at 9:00 a.m.
+ET on registration opening day and close at 5:00 p.m.
+ET on registration closing day.
 The link to register for an exam is posted under the "Upcoming Exams" heading at the bottom of the exam overview pages.